Variable Rate Deep Image Compression with Modulated Autoencoder: Experiments

 \subsection{Experimental setup}

-We evaluated MAE on the CLIC dataset\footnote{\url{https://www.compression.cc}}, with 1,633 train images (containing images of both ``professional'' and ``mobile'' sets) and 44 test images (from the ``professional'' set).
-Our implementation is based on the autoencoder architecture of \cite{balle2016end}, which is augmented with modulation mechanisms and modulating networks (two fully connected layers, with $50$ and $192$ units, respectively) for all the convolutional layers.
+We evaluated MAE on the CLIC 2019 Professional dataset with 585 training images and 226 test images.
+In addition, we also test our models on Kodak dataset.
+Our implementation~\footnote{https://github.com/FireFYF/modulatedautoencoder} is based on the autoencoder architecture of \cite{balle2016end}, which is augmented with modulation mechanisms and modulating networks (two FC layers, with $150$ and $3\times192$ units respectively) for all the convolutional layers.
 We use MSE as distortion metric.
 The model is trained with crops of size $240\times240$ using Adam with a minibatch size of 8 and initial learning rates of 0.0004 and 0.002 for MAE and the entropy model, respectively.
 After 400k iterations, the learning rates are halved for another 150k iterations.
 We also tested MAEs with scale hyperpriors, as described in \cite{balle2018variational}.
-In our experiments, we consider seven and four R-D tradeoffs for the models without and with hyperprior, respectively.
+In our experiments, we consider seven ($\lambda \in [64, 128, 256, 512, 1024, 2048, 4096]$) and four ($\lambda \in [64, 256, 1024, 4096]$) R-D tradeoffs for the models without and with hyperprior, respectively.
 We consider two baselines:

 \textbf{Independent models}.
 Each R-D operational point is obtained by training a new model with a different R-D tradeoff $\lambda$ in (\ref{eq:RDproblem2}), requiring each model to be stored separately.
 This provides the optimal R-D performance, but also requires more memory to store all the models for different R-D tradeoffs.